 - for all other channels and signals

+For DL PRS bandwidth aggregation and SRS bandwidth aggregation according to [6, 38.214], the above applies to all the aggregated frequencies.

 NOTE: For the uplink, the signal sl(p,μ)t and the baseband signals part thereof should be filtered per UE implementation, as required, to meet the minimum requirements as specified in [38.101-1] and [38.101-2] for the respective frequency range.